 Molnupiravir is an antiviral medication that has been given emergency permission by the U.S. Food and Drug Administration (FDA) to treat mild to moderate COVID-19 in certain patients.
 Molnupiravir must be started within 5 days of having symptoms of COVID-19 in order to be effective.
 A brand name for molnupiravir is Lagevrio®.

-The FDA emergency use guidelines for molnupiravir recommend people who are pregnant not use this medication unless there are no other treatment options and treatment is clearly needed.
+The FDA emergency use guidelines for molnupiravir recommend that women who are pregnant not use this medication unless there are no other treatment options and treatment is clearly needed.
 This is because there is not enough information available on the use of molnupiravir to know if/how it could affect a pregnancy.
 However, the benefit of using molnupiravir may outweigh possible risks.
 Your healthcare provider can talk with you about using molnupiravir and what treatment is best for you.
 For more information about COVID-19, please the see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/covid-19/.

 I am taking molnupiravir, but I would like to get pregnant after taking it.
 How long does the drug stay in my body?

 People eliminate medication at different rates.
 In non-pregnant adults, it takes up to 1 day, on average, for most of the molnupiravir to be gone from the body.
-The FDA emergency use guidelines recommend that females avoid trying to get pregnant while they are taking molnupiravir and for 4 days after the last dose.
+The FDA emergency use guidelines recommend that women avoid trying to get pregnant while they are taking molnupiravir and for 4 days after the last dose.

 I take molnupiravir.
 Can it make it harder for me to get pregnant?

 It is not known if molnupiravir can make it harder to get pregnant.
-The FDA emergency use guidelines recommend that females who can get pregnant use effective contraception correctly and consistently while they are taking molnupiravir and for 4 days after the last dose.
+The FDA emergency use guidelines recommend that women who can get pregnant use effective contraception correctly and consistently while they are taking molnupiravir and for 4 days after the last dose.

 Does taking molnupiravir increase the chance of miscarriage?